 One thing I have learned that really helps is when you think you are hungry, drink a glass of water first.
 A lot of the time your brain can mistake thirst for hunger, so if you drink water and are still hungry, then you know you actually are.

-Miss_Lydia: I LOVE frozen grapes!posted over 5 years ago
+Miss_Lydia: I LOVE frozen grapes!posted about 6 years ago

 Just eat five 200-300 calorie meals a day.
-Work out insanely and you’ll be good.posted over 5 years ago
+Work out insanely and you’ll be good.posted about 6 years ago

 Work out at least three times a week and maintain a healthy diet(: Breakfast, Snack, Lunch, Snack, Dinner and you’re set!
 Trust me(: Drink and eat lots and lots of protein too!
-And water!posted over 2 years ago
+And water!posted about 3 years ago